 b.
 Day 6 and beyond $0.034 per kilowatt per day

-2. Hourly Firm and Non-Firm Service
+2. Hourly Non-Firm Service

 9.56 mills per kilowatthour

 BPA intends to provide discounted service for Hourly Non-Firm Service in the south-to-north direction.
 BPA will post such discount on OASIS pursuant to section II.E of the GSRPs.
 The following principles will apply to any such discount: